DADA: Driver Attention Prediction in Driving Accident Scenarios: Related Work

-Dynamic visual attention prediction aims to quantitatively localize the most attractive regions in videos by human eyes, commonly producing a 2D saliency map allocating the likelihood on the locations attracting the dynamic fixations \cite{Koch1985Shifts,itti2004automatic,kruthiventi2017deepfix,jiang2018deepvs}.
-By that, it is testable to understand the dynamic human eye-gazing pattern at behavioral and neural levels.
-Generally, similar to the extensively interested study on static images, dynamic human fixation prediction in the previous research can be categorized as top-down methods (i.e., task-specific) and bottom-up approaches (i.e., task-agnostic).
-Top-down formulations often find the most relevant regions to a specific ongoing task and goal \cite{borji2018saliency}, which often entails supervised learning with pre-collected task labels by a large set of training examples, and varies in different environments.
-Bottom-up mechanism commonly detects the salient piece of information in a free-viewing mode \cite{DBLP:journals/corr/abs-1904-09146}.
-Among these two categories, bottom-up models were extensively studied and excavated the distinctive information representation of region of interests in free-viewing in photometrical (color, texture, contrast, depth, motion, flicker, etc.), geometrical (symmetry, connectivity, vanishing point, center-bias, object center-bias, etc.), psychophysical (surprise, emotional valence, interestingness, objectness, etc.), psychological (the principles in Gestalt) and social cues (culture, gender, gazing habit, signs, text, faces, etc.).
+Visual attention prediction aims to quantitatively localize the most attractive regions in images or video frames by human eyes, commonly producing a 2D saliency map that allocates the likelihood on the locations attracting the fixations \cite{Koch1985Shifts,itti2004automatic,kruthiventi2017deepfix,jiang2018deepvs}, where the images or videos are captured from anywhere without the constraint of scenarios.
+By that, it is testable to understand the human eye-gazing pattern at the neural activity, e.g., the human interest and the intention.
+Generally, previous human fixation prediction works can be categorized as top-down methods and bottom-up approaches.
+Top-down formulations often find the image regions of interest that attract the human attention \cite{borji2018saliency}, which often entails supervised image/video analysis with pre-collected attention data.
+Bottom-up mechanism commonly detects the salient regions of images or videos in a free-viewing mode \cite{DBLP:journals/corr/abs-1904-09146}.
+Among these two categories, bottom-up models were extensively studied, and they concentrated on the distinctive image region information of interests in free-viewing.
+The photometrical \cite{DBLP:journals/pami/ChengMHTH15,itti2004automatic} (e.g., color and contrast), geometrical \cite {CongLFCLH19} (symmetry and center-bias), psychophysical \cite{DBLP:journals/tip/LaiWSS20} (e.g., interestingness and objectness), and psychological \cite{DBLP:journals/pami/ZhangS16} (e.g., the principles in Gestalt) clues are commonly investigated.